-Founded in 2008, Big Train Farm serves the Providence area through it's CSA program, Farmers Markets, and Whole-Sale accounts.
-BT Farms goals are to conserve RI's farmland, woodlands and rural communities and provide the best fresh and naturally-grown produce.
+Founded in 2008, Big Train Farm serves the Providence and Glocester areas through its CSA program, Farmers Markets, and Wholesale accounts.
+Our goals are to conserve RI's farmland, woodlands and rural communities and provide the best fresh and naturally-grown produce.

 Farm Fresh RI regularly updates the Local Food Guide.
 Let Farm Fresh RI know if something is inaccurate.

 N Scituate, RI - In 2008, John Kenny leased three acres of land at the Urban Edge Farm in Cranston and created Big Train Farm.
 Mindy Walls joined the following year as the assistant manager.
 Together, John and Mindy grow 100 different varieties of crops from garlic to eggplants to heirloom tomatoes.
 With the limited land and the large diversity the Big Train operation is the definition of efficient.
 From this small acreage, Big Train supplies produce to several commercial accounts including Olga’s Cup and Saucer, Local 121, Farm Fresh’s Market Mobile, and the Brown Student’s Market Share.

 Additionally, John estimates that their CSA subscriptions serve approximately two hundred people with 95 shares divided among full, half, and work shares.
 Big Train’s CSA is considerably unique in its method.
 In the lower level of Bell Street Chapel on the west side of Providence, John and Mindy set up a colorful display of Rainbow Swiss Chard, yellow summer squash, beets, green and white sweet onions, and fresh garlic all picked and washed earlier in the day.
 CSA members are given a credit each week to shop market style, so you can skip the kale if you want and get a few extra beets or pick up some extra salad mix for that cookout.